nhanb/old.hi.imnhan.com/content/pages/about.md

 ## About this blog

-My mind is a sad mess which cannot hold much important/interesting information after a couple of months or so.
+My mind is a sad mess that cannot hold much important/interesting information after a couple of months or so.
 This blog is where I write down interesting things I discover, or practice expressing myself by writing technical tutorials.
 On occasional bad days I might throw all my ramblings here too, but hopefully those will be rare.